danekshea/blueprint-aus/README.md

 # Blueprint Australia

-This project, inspired by Bryan Johnson's [Blueprint](https://blueprint.bryanjohnson.co/), provides a list of the same/similar products but available in Sydney, Australia.
+Hosted at [blueprint.sydney](blueprint.sydney), this project, inspired by Bryan Johnson's [Blueprint](https://blueprint.bryanjohnson.co/), provides a list of the same/similar products but available in Sydney, Australia.

 ## Getting Started